-Handbook for Facilitating Peacemaking circles
+Handbook for Facilitating Peacemaking circles IND

 The peacemaking circle is a process that brings together individuals who wish to engage in conflict resolution, healing, support, decision making or other activities in which honest communications, relationship development, and community building are core desired outcomes.